boltlessengineer/bufterm.nvim/README.md

 ### Enter & Switch Terminal buffers

-Using `:BufTermEnter`, you can enter spawned terminal buffer in *any* windows.
+You can enter terminal buffer in *any* windows.
 Just enter the window you want, and run `:BufTermEnter`

 You can also cycle through terminal buffers with `:BufTermNext` and `:BufTermPrev` commads.

 ### Vim8-like Window navigation

 Automatically restore the last mode when leaving the terminal buffer.

+Window navigation using `<C-w>` key directly in terminal mode just like vim8.

 > **Warning**
 > Don't use keymap `<C-\><C-n><C-w>...` or `<C-\><C-o><C-w>...` for window navigation.
 This will break `remember_mode` feature.